DragonSenses/Algorithms/LeetCode/733-flood-fill/problem.md

 - Let `n` be the number of columns in the image.
 - Let `m * n` be the total number of pixels.
 - Flood fill only visits pixels that share the original starting color and are 4‑directionally connected.

+### **Time Complexity**: `O(m * n)`
+- **Linear-Time**: Each pixel is visited at most once.
+Even though DFS explores recursively, no pixel is recolored or processed more than a single time.
+Therefore, the total work is proportional to the number of pixels in the connected region, which in the worst case is the entire grid of size `m * n`.

 ### **Space Complexity**: `O(m * n)`
 - **Recursion-Stack Usage**: DFS uses the call stack to explore neighbors.
 In the worst case (e.g., the entire grid is one connected region), the recursion depth can grow to `m * n`, producing linear auxiliary space.